ryxavyer/sellsage/README.md

 ### Resyncing Slash Commands

-If you make changes in `src/commands/register.ts` which defines the slash commands you see on discord, you can use the `npm run register-discord-commands` to push the updates.
+If you make changes in `src/commands/register.ts` which defines the slash commands you see on discord, you can use `npm run register-discord-commands` to push the updates.